- Create and support academic opportunities that have a lasting impact in undergraduates’ futures;

-Edward Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington where he oversees educational opportunities that deepen and enrich the undergraduate experience including First Year Programs, experiential learning programs, academic advising and support, educational assessment, the Center for Teaching and Learning, and the University Honors Program.
+Edward Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington where he oversees educational opportunities that advance and deepen the undergraduate experience.
+Programs in Undergraduate Academic Affairs (UAA) work in concert with one another to:

 Dr. Taylor is a professor in the UW’s College of Education, which he joined in 1995.
-His research and teaching center on moral dimensions of education and integrative education, leadership in education and social justice, and he has written, taught and presented extensively on these topics.
-In 2013, he co-authored the book Transformative Conversations: A Guide to Mentoring Communities Among Colleagues in Higher Education.
-Other publications include the co-authored Inside the Undergraduate Teaching Experience: The University of Washington’s Growth in Faculty Teaching Study, as well as several journal articles.
+His research and teaching center on comparative education in the U.S. and South Africa, moral dimensions of education and integrative education, and leadership in education and social justice.
+He has written, taught and presented extensively on these topics.
+He co-edited Foundations of Critical Race Theory in Education, and his co-authored books include Transformative Conversations: A Guide to Mentoring Communities Among Colleagues in Higher Education and Inside the Undergraduate Teaching Experience: The University of Washington’s Growth in Faculty Teaching Study.
+Dr. Taylor has also authored multiple journal articles.

-Active in the community, Taylor is a trustee of Gonzaga University; founding board member of Rainier Scholars, a scholastic preparation program for high-achieving children of color; and serves on the boards of College Spark Washington, Rwanda Girls Initiative and Lakeside School.
-Nationally, Taylor is a member of the faculty of the Academy for Contemplative and Ethical Leadership, part of the Mind and Life Institute, and was a 201011 Fetzer Institute Fellow.
-Internationally, he has worked with township schools and school leaders in South Africa to help form a coalition of schools to serve children living in township communities.
+Active in the community, Taylor is a founding board member of Rainier Scholars, a scholastic preparation program for high-achieving children of color; serves on the board of the Seattle Foundation; is a trustee of Gonzaga University; is on the Seattle mayor’s Education Summit Advisory Group; and also serves on the boards of College Spark Washington and the Rwanda Girls Initiative.
+Nationally, Taylor is a member of the faculty of the Academy for Contemplative and Ethical Leadership, which is part of the Mind and Life Institute.
+Internationally, he has worked with South African township schools and school leaders to help form a coalition of schools to serve children living in township communities.
 In 2014, Taylor received the Distinguished Graduate Award from the College of Education.

 Ph.D., University of Washington, 1994